 - General Assistance Burial Program: A program that assists with the payment of burial expenses for indigent individuals in which no other means to pay for services is available.
 For more information about the program, please complete the Burial Assistance Application.

 - Temporary Assistance to Needy Families: (TANF) A program to provide financial assistance to children, deprived of parental support, who are in need of money for food, shelter, clothing, and personal needs.
+Included is TANF Kinship Care, a program providing cash assistance to families caring for related children who have been placed in their care by County Social Services and who have been deemed to require additional financial support.

 Are you eligible for services?

-Online Program Applications are now available: HTTP://apply.dhs.nd.gov
+Online Program Applications are now available.
+Click here for details.

 For additional information, please contact (701) 241-5761.